MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 <!-- Device-SecurityKey-UseSecurityKeyForSignin-Description-Begin -->
 <!-- Description-Source-DDF -->
 Use security key for signin.
 0 is disabled.
 1 is enable.
-If you do not configure this policy setting, the default is disabled.
+If you don't configure this policy setting, the default is disabled.
 <!-- Device-SecurityKey-UseSecurityKeyForSignin-Description-End -->

 <!-- Device-SecurityKey-UseSecurityKeyForSignin-Editable-Begin -->